Karen P. Usdin, Ph.D.

 Research Topics

-The Repeat Expansion Diseases are a large group of human genetic disorders that arise from an expansion in the size of a disease-specific tandem repeat tract or microsatellite.
-The mechanism of expansion is unknown.
-The consequences of expansion depend on a combination of sequence of the repeat, its location within the affected gene and the normal function of that gene.
-Most of the diseases in this group are severely life-limiting and have no effective treatment or cure.
-My group is particularly interested in those diseases where the repeat is located outside of the open reading frame and thus, where the consequences of expansion are not immediately apparent.
-We are interested in the molecular basis of the unusual mutation responsible for these disorders and in the downstream consequences of this mutation in this disease subset.
+The Repeat Expansion Diseases (REDs) are a large group of human genetic disorders that arise from an expansion or increase in the size of a disease-specific tandem repeat tract or microsatellite.
+The mechanism of expansion is not fully understood.
+The pathological consequences of expansion for many of these diseases in this group are also still largely unknown.
+Most are severely life-limiting and have no effective treatment or cure.
+My lab is interested in the molecular basis of the unusual mutation responsible for these disorders and in the downstream consequences of this mutation.
 By identifying the pathways involved in disease pathology, we hope to develop rational approaches to treating these disorders and other disorders like them.

-We are using a number of approaches to look at both the mechanisms of expansion and the consequences of expansion.
-Our approaches include in vitro biochemistry as well as the development of various stem cell and animal models for different aspects of these diseases.
-Our recent work has demonstrated that the expansion mutation results from the combined action of proteins normally involved in three different DNA repair pathways, base excision repair, mismatch repair and transcription coupled repair.
-These findings suggest possible drug targets for delaying the age of onset in those Repeat Expansion Diseases where somatic expansion contributes to the high early mortality.
-However, just how these DNA repair proteins that normally protect the genome against mutation, end up actually being mutagenic is unclear.
-Our current work is aimed at gaining a better understanding of the key steps in this process.
+We are using several different approaches to understanding these diseases including in vitro biochemistry and studies of various patient cell and animal models often using CRISPR technology to make mutations in genes of interest.
+Our work has demonstrated that the expansion mutation results from the novel interaction of multiple proteins normally involved in DNA mismatch repair (MMR).
+Interestingly, recent genome-wide association studies have implicated some of these same factors as important modifiers of age at onset and disease severity in a number of REDs.
+These findings suggest possible drug targets for delaying the age of onset in those diseases like HD where somatic expansion contributes to a high disease burden and early mortality.
+However, just how these MMR proteins that normally protect the genome against microsatellite instability, end up causing it is unclear.
+Our current work is aimed at gaining a better understanding of the key steps in this process and identifying good targets for therapeutic intervention.

 Biography